Helpful tips when utilizing language interpretation services

 - When a client presents a language barrier that will affect the quality of service delivery.

 - In urgent situations, the reality is that the response is not immediate.
+Be clear that the situation is urgent and advise you are calling from a Health PEI service.
 It will take a few minutes for Nova Scotia Interpreting Service (NSIS) to identify, match, and link the interpreter to the service provider/client.

 - When the service provider is aware of the need for interpretation in advance, that person contacts NSIS (preferably days ahead of the actual client appointment) to schedule interpreter support.
 This approach helps avoid the wait time needed to match the client to the interpreter.

-- When the service provider is challenged to communicate details of an upcoming appointment with the client.
-For example, the person responsible for booking an appointment works with the interpreting service to make the call to the client to book an appointment.
+- Example: When the service provider is challenged to communicate details of an upcoming appointment with a patient/client, the person responsible for booking an appointment will work with the interpreting service to make the call to the patient/client to book the appointment.

 - The process works best when there is a speaker phone in the room so that the service provider is aware of the effectiveness of communication with the client.